Jawshoewaugh/BIMM143/README.md

 Class 18 - [Mini Project: Investigating Pertussis Resurgence](https://github.com/Jawshoewaugh/BIMM143/blob/main/class18/class17.qmd)

 This was my bioinformatics journey!
 As difficult as it was, I had great help, and I had fun.
+I learned to code, visualize data, work with datasets in R, search databases, search *against* databases, how to connect to Clouds, and GitHub!